wootfish/eli.sohl.com/drafts/wangs-attack-2.md

     state_log = [a, d, c, b]
 ```

+(note: this makes use of a helper function, `bytes_to_chunks`, which is defined [here](TODO))

-Recall that massaging constraints consists of two steps: first, modifying the
+Recall that massaging constraints consists of two steps: first, finding a
-state variable itself; second, modifying the corresponding message block so it
+modified value for the state variable itself; second, modifying the
-produces the state variable's new value.
+corresponding message block to ensure that `r1` returns the state variable's new
+desired value.

 Since the message is stored in a mutable array, we can wrap our round function
-with a helper which performs these modifications automatically:
+with a helper which derives and performs the necessary message modifications in
+place:

 ```python
     def f(a, b, c, d, k, s, X):